 Publication: https://onlinelibrary.wiley.com/doi/10.1111/mec.70086

 This project elucidated the interactions of the belowground herbivores, as we postulated that they can reciprocally influence each other via systemically induced plant responses.
-To test this hypothesis, we analyzed the performance of cabbage root fly (Delia radicum) larvae feeding on the main roots of field mustard (Brassica rapa) plants whose fine roots were infected by the root-knot nematode (Meloidogyne incognita).
+To test this hypothesis, we analysed the performance of cabbage root fly (Delia radicum) larvae feeding on the main roots of field mustard (Brassica rapa) plants whose fine roots were infected by the root-knot nematode (Meloidogyne incognita).
 We monitored transcript upregulation (RT-qPCR) and the accumulation of the defense-related phytohormone and glucosinolates (HPLC, LC-MS).

 It was fascinating to solve this "riddle in the dark" and provide evidence of plant-mediated interactions between belowground organisms.